Killzone: Killzone: Liberation

 Killzone: Liberation was released for the PlayStation Portable in 2006.
 In Killzone: Liberation, two months after the events of Killzone, the Helghast have been dealt a hefty blow from the last game, but the war is far from over.
 The enemy controls large parts of the planet Vekta, and though the ISA armies are fighting hard, they are losing ground.
 The rules of war have been cast aside with the sadistic Helghast General, Armin Metrac, employed by the Helghast Emperor Scolar Visari to use brutal measures in order to seize the initiative and strengthen his position further.
 Jan Templar returns as the main protagonists on a covert operation to save hostages captured by Metrac, while ISA troops continue the fight for liberty.
 There are 5 "chapters" with 4 levels in which players eliminate the Helghast resistance (The fifth and final chapter was made available to download).

 Killzone: Mercenary

 Killzone: Mercenary was released for the PlayStation Vita in 2013.
 In the game players assume the role of a mercenary who fights alongside either the ISA or Helghast forces depending on which team hires them.

 Killzone Trilogy

 Killzone Trilogy is a collection of Killzone, Killzone 2, and Killzone 3 for the PlayStation 3 under Sony's PlayStation Collections line.
-The original Killzone has been remastered in HD to support 720p resolution and Trophies.
+The original Killzone has been remastered in HD by Supermassive Games to support 720p resolution and Trophies.
 The collection also includes all DLC maps for Killzone 2 and Killzone 3.
 It was released in October 2012 in North America and Europe.

+Other media

+Killzone: Ascendancy, a novel by Sam Bradbury, was released in April 2011.
+It is a novelization of Killzone 3.

+Killzone: Intercept is a 14-minute fan film set in the ISA evacuation of Helghan.
+The film short has received positive feedback, and was featured on the PlayStation Blog.

+In December 2024, Helldivers 2 featured a crossover with the Killzone franchise which introduced Helghast-themed equipment and cosmetics to the game, including two armor sets, three primary weapons, and a special weapon stratagem.